oddbird/oddsite/content/2017/04/11/usernames.rst

 Avoid collecting these as separate fields unless you need to, i.e. for official or legal purposes.
-Keep in mind that the preferred order of these names varies in different cultures (so avoid calling them “first name” and “last name” if you’re building an internationalized system).
+Keep in mind that the preferred order of these names varies in different cultures (so avoid calling them “first name” and “last name”).
 And keep in mind that they may change over time.

 Building this User Model in Django